 The primary reason people join together in a credit union is to save regularly.
 Their savings when combined with those of the other members create a fund of savings from which members can borrow whenever they have a need.
 To reflect the co-operative nature of the credit union these savings are called shares.
 (Maximum shareholding per member is currently £20,000).

 Savings are essential for the effective functioning of the credit union.
 Saving money is not easy, but the credit union encourages you to develop a habit of saving small sums on a regular basis.
-Once you develop this routine, saving becomes a relatively painless experience.
-It is surprising how quickly regular small sums build to a sizeable nest egg.

 Members are encouraged to consider their shares in the credit union as life savings.
 Members will usually be advised to retain their savings unless a withdrawal becomes absolutely necessary.